PML-N to contest next election on basis of performance: Talal

-ISLAMABAD, Nov 29 (APP):State Minister for Interior Talal Chaudhry on Wednesday said that Pakistan Muslim League Nawaz (PML-N), will contest next general election in 2018, on basis of performance.
+ISLAMABAD, Nov 30 (APP):State Minister for Interior Talal Chaudhry has said that Pakistan Muslim League Nawaz (PML-N), will contest next general election in 2018, on basis of performance.

+Former Prime Minister Nawaz Sharif was the popular leader of the country.

 The world had acknowledged the rising economy and peaceful environment in Pakistan.